May 2002 lunar eclipse: In popular culture

 This eclipse appears in the 2022 film Turning Red, although it differs from actual events.
 It is depicted as taking place on the evening of 25 May, rather than the early morning hours of 26 May.
-Additionally, the film takes place in Toronto, where the total eclipse was not visible.
+Additionally, the film takes place in Toronto, where the eclipse was not visible.

 Eclipse details

 Shown below is a table displaying details about this particular lunar eclipse.
 It describes various parameters pertaining to this eclipse.